Author

 Cloud cost optimization is a strategic endeavor that minimizes an organization's expenses related to cloud services.
 This initiative transcends simple cost reduction and requires various strategies, techniques, best practices, and tools.
 The focus is reducing cloud expenditures and enhancing the overall business value derived from cloud services.
 To be able to understand the overall impact of the strategies that we listed below, it is essential that you first have a clear idea about the goal of cloud cost optimization.

-• Cost Reduction: The main objective of optimizing cloud costs is to decrease overall spending on cloud services.
+• Cost Reduction: The main objective of cloud cost optimization is to decrease overall spending on cloud services.
 This requires identifying inefficiencies, eliminating unnecessary expenses, and implementing cost-effective strategies to achieve significant savings.

 • Cost Visibility and Transparency: Achieving better visibility of cloud costs is crucial.
 Organizations must have a clear understanding of how resources are utilized and charged.
 This level of transparency facilitates informed decision-making and proactive management of costs.